-- ➤ Gasoline/service station
+- Gasoline/service station

-- ➤ Highway Commercial
+- Highway Commercial

-- ➤ Industrial
+- Industrial

-- > Junkyard, landfill, recycling facility (privately owned)
+- Junkyard, landfill, recycling facility (privately owned)

-- > Multi-family dwelling or PRD
+- Multi-family dwelling or PRD

-- > Two family dwelling (new construction)

-- ➤ Non-highway Commercial
+- Non-highway Commercial

-- ➤ Small enterprise
+- Small enterprise

-- ➤ Self-Storage Facility (effective July 9, 2012)
+- Self-Storage Facility (effective July 9, 2012)

 - 1. Only one principal use is allowed per parcel of land. - 2.
 Each principal use requires at least the minimum lot area and minimum required frontage specified for the district in which it is located. - 3.
-Establishment of multiple principal uses on a single parcel of land requires a PUD permit.
+Establishment of multiple principal uses on a single parcel of land requires a PUD permit. - 4.
 Soil or terrain conditions may require larger lot sizes to satisfy Town or State public health regulations; the burden of proof of soil suitability and terrain is on the applicant.

-Lot Area Minimum: 3 acres Lot Frontage and Setbacks:
+Lot Area Minimum: 3 acres